-Part 3 of the VLA provides that a property owner may lodge an objection against the valuation of a property or the Australian Valuation Property Classification Code ("AVPCC") within two months of the issue of the original or amended (supplementary) Rates and Valuation Charges Notice ("Rates Notice"), or within four months if the notice was not originally issued to the occupier of the land.
+Part 3 of the Valuation of Land Act 1960 provides that a property owner may lodge an objection against the valuation of a property or the Australian Valuation Property Classification Code (AVPCC) within two months of the issue of the original or amended (supplementary) Rates and Valuation Charges Notice (Rates Notice), or within four months if the notice was not originally issued to the occupier of the land.

 A property owner must lodge their objection to the valuation or the AVPCC in writing to the Valuer-General.
 Property owners also can object to the site valuations on receipt of their Land Tax Assessment.
-Property owners can appeal their land valuation within two months of receipt of their Rate Notice (via the Valuer-General) or within two months of receipt of their Land Tax Assessment (via State Revenue Office).
+Property owners can appeal their land valuation within two months of receipt of their Council Rate Notice (via the Valuer-General) or within two months of receipt of their Land Tax Assessment (via State Revenue Office).

-Supplementary valuations
+Supplementary Valuations

 Supplementary valuations are carried out for a variety of reasons including rezoning, subdivisions, amalgamations, renovations, new constructions, extensions, occupancy changes and corrections.
-The Victorian Valuer-General is tasked with undertaking supplementary revaluations and advises Council on a monthly basis of valuation and AVPCC changes.
+The Victorian Valuer-General is tasked with undertaking supplementary revaluations and advises Council on a monthly basis of valuation and Australian Valuation Property Classification Code (AVPCC) changes.
 Supplementary valuations bring the value of the affected property into line with the general valuation of other properties within the municipality.

-Objections to supplementary valuations can be lodged in accordance with Part 3 of the VLA.
+Objections to supplementary valuations can be lodged in accordance with Part 3 of the Valuation of Land Act 1960.
 Any objections must be lodged with the Valuer-General within two months of the issue of the supplementary rate notice.